RTÉ News reports on two threatened computer viruses which have inflicted damage on organisations worldwide.

-The viruses whose inventors have a particular fascination with Friday the 13th.
-The report describes viruses as "rogue programmes in computer systems" which can lie dormant for years and be activated when the host computer's internal clock reaches a certain date.
+The viruses whose inventors have a particular fascination with Friday the 13th have created what are known as 'rogue programmes in computer systems' which can lie dormant for years and be activated when the host computer's internal clock reaches a certain date.

 The two viruses, nicknamed 'Data Crime' and 'Jerusalem' were feared to be about to corrupt the information in computers all over the world.

-This report was broadcast on 13 October 1989.
+This News report was broadcast on 13 October 1989.
 The reporter is Mícheál Ó hUanacháin.